laurens-in/workshop-browser2021-slides/index.md

 Pierre Schaeffer

-Note: This is of course a statement of opinion - but its an opinion that I can intuitively understand.
+Note: This is of course a statement of opinion - but its an opinion that I can intuitively sympathize with.
 You don't have to agree with Schaeffer here, but it struck a nerve with me and to be honest I can't fully express why.
 Maybe because I have been to conditioned to like traditional music?
-Maybe it is exciting to explore hierarchy, harmony, tonality and modality in music.
+Maybe it is exciting to explore hierarchy, harmony, tonality and modality in music?
 Maybe refraining from doing so is like speaking a language that no one else speaks.
-I honestly can't give you an answer.
-But you can see the fundamental dilemma if you were to accept both of these thoughts - Adornos and Schaeffers.
-The only way out I found as an artist is generative music.
-The answer for me at least was generative music.
+I honestly can't give you an answer, but you can see the fundamental dilemma if you were to accept both of these thoughts - Adornos and Schaeffers.
+The only way out of this dilemma I found as an artist is generative music.
 With generative music I can move in and out of *DoReMi* as a merely incidental side effect, I can abstract the patterns behind manipulative music and reveal them as the result of a simple set of rules and not profound, overwhelming, human emotion.
 Generative music can be a way to give up power and authority.
 And to come back to why we are all here, the browser can also play a role in that:

 ---